 Scientific Editing Services – Substantive, Copyediting, Journal Formatting

-We edit and format journal articles, responses to reviewers, cover letters, conference abstracts, technical reports, theses and dissertations, book chapters, lectures, and more, in subject areas across the biological sciences.
+We edit and format journal articles, responses to reviewers, cover letters, conference abstracts, technical reports, theses and dissertations, book chapters, lectures, and more.
+We serve researchers in the biological and agricultural sciences, ecological engineering, economics and marketing.

 - Personalized feedback and writing advice